 - The athlete has exceptional strength surrounding the knee.

 Based on the above, it’s most common for an athlete to play with a torn ACL when they have few games remaining, and the games are crucial.

 For this to happen, the medical staff and athletes must be comfortable with the decision.
 The athlete must be fully aware of the risk and choose to proceed.

 An example of this is an alumnus from my college team.
 She tore her ACL during her senior season, with only a few big games left.

 She played on the torn ACL with a brace because she had excellent length strength surrounding the knee and could not redshirt if she underwent surgery at that moment.

 Realistically, it’s not a good idea to play soccer without an ACL.
 For some athletes, it’s not possible to perform abrupt, explosive movements without an ACL.

-Furthermore, attempting to do so puts you at risk for a host of serious, long-term injuries.
+- Furthermore, attempting to do so puts you at risk for serious, long-term injuries.

-Even so, some soccer players have played without an ACL (or with a partially torn ACL) for a temporary period of time.
-Everyone who I personally know still got surgery or stopped playing soon after.
+Even so, some soccer players have played without an ACL (or with a partially torn ACL) for a temporary period.
+Everyone I know still got surgery or stopped playing soon after.